sreeragrnandan/TrackSmoker/readme.md

 # Hi, Welcome to Track Smoker Project:
 ## Problem Statement:
-Develop a system that can detect whether a person is smoking or not in public place and automatically report it to Law and Enforcement authorities
+Develop a system that can detect whether a person is smoking or not in public place and automatically report it to Law and Enforcement authorities with the location.
 ## Project in a nutshell
 <ul>
 <li>